wayou/WebFundamentals/src/content/en/fundamentals/security/eme/basics.md

 ## Related technology &num;1&colon; Media Source Extensions (MSE)

-The HTMLMediaElement is a creature of simple beauty.
+The [HTMLMediaElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement) is a creature of simple beauty.

 We can load, decode and play media simply by providing a src URL:

-    &lt;video src='foo.webm'&gt;&lt;/video&gt;
+    <video src='foo.webm'></video>

 The Media Source API is an extension to HTMLMediaElement enabling more fine-grained control over the source of media, by allowing JavaScript to build streams for playback from 'chunks' of video.
 This in turn enables techniques such as adaptive streaming and time shifting.

 Why is MSE important to EME?
 Because in addition to distributing protected content, commercial content providers must be able to adapt content delivery to network conditions and other requirements.
 Netflix, for example, dynamically changes stream bitrate as network conditions change.
 EME works with playback of media streams provided by an MSE implementation, just as it would with media provided via a src attribute.

 How to chunk and play back media encoded at different bitrates?
-See the DASH section below.
+See the [DASH section below](#related_technology_2_dynamic_adaptive_streaming_over_http_dash).

-You can see MSE in action at simpl.info/mse; for the purposes of this example, a WebM video is split into five chunks using the File APIs.
+You can see MSE in action at [simpl.info/mse](http://simpl.info/mse); for the purposes of this example, a WebM video is split into five chunks using the File APIs.
 In a production application, chunks of video would be retrieved via Ajax.

 First a SourceBuffer is created: